 From enhanced interactions with older adults and their caregivers to sharing data via health information exchanges, technology is changing how community-based organizations (CBOs) provide supports and services to their clients.
-The Aging and Disability Business Institute (Business Institute) aims to ensure that CBOs have tools and resources they can use to put today’s innovations to work.
+The Aging and Disability Business Institute (Business Institute) aims to ensure that CBOs have the tools and resources they can use to put today’s innovations to work.

 Presented by the Business Institute, in partnership with the American Society on Aging (ASA), September’s roundtable, Preparing Community-Based Organization Leadership Teams to Tackle Health Information Technology (HIT) Challenges was funded by the National Association of Area Agencies on Aging (n4a), through a grant from the Administration for Community Living (ACL). n4a also leads the Business Institute.